-With more in-person learning expected on campus this fall, the University is getting ready to welcome you back safely.
-We all have a role to play in supporting a community of care and protecting ourselves and each other when and as we return to campus, so it’s important to follow the latest public health guidance as we continue to plan.
+With more in-person learning on campus this fall, the University has prepared to welcome you back safely.
+We all have a role to play in supporting a community of care and protecting ourselves and each other as we return to campus, so it’s important to follow the latest public health guidance.

 Here are a few of the changes that have been made to welcome you back safely on York’s campuses: